 He sighed, as he got up from the desk, glancing at the Secretary who watched him make the announcement.
 Now he managed to do what they all sensed in the office is a very hard deed, but no harder than any other task he performed as Vice in the past.
 He managed to exit through the door and turning to the left at the office to the Teacher’s Lounge he made another abrupt left, then a right, walking quickly down the hall to the empty hallway.

-In Ms. Hill’s classroom, the student lay dying on the table raised his hands in defiance and he yelled out a single word.
+In Ms. Hill’s classroom, the student lay dying on the table raised his hands and he yelled out his defiance.
 He would not report them, he would not be a snitch, and he would not endure another beating again because it was too late.
-The student is not going to make it another moment and he knew he only had a few more minutes to live.
+The student knew he is not going to make it another moment and he knew he only had a few more minutes to live.
 This would be his answer to their questions and he would die, never betraying those who had hurt him.
 He felt a pain, as the scar ripped open, and a warm sensation as blood poured from the wound, despite the bandages, gauze and the shirt that soaked up the blood.

-Around him the others in his classroom managed an astonished expression, staring at their classmate in silence as he raised his hands, shouting out in defiance against those people whom he had assaulted him this morning, and who have taken his life.
-He made a decision, that it was over, and he could not go on any further, having already bled out most of his blood before dragging himself into the interior warmth and to seek help by the staff.
+Around him the others in his classroom managed an astonished expression, staring at their classmate in silence as he raised his hands, shouting out in defiance against those people whom he had assaulted him this morning, and who have potentially taken his life.
+He made a decision, that it was over, and he could not go on any further.
 Everyone noted that the spot on his abdomen had become a dark red spot as the scar opened the rest of the way, allowing his innards to be exposed now to the open air under his shirt.
-He breathed outward, focusing on the pain as he drops his hands.
-He reaches out and turning his head, his hand points at Emily who looks on in the same astonishment/horror as the teachers, staff, authorities, and classmates who watches him fade before their eyes.
+He breathed outward, focusing on the pain as he dropped his hands.

 In another room, Matthew heard the solitary shout and he gasped, closing his eyes in silence as he uttered a silent prayer.